The warnings and safety instructions in these instructions are intended to protect people from possible injury and the product from damage.

 Do not use cleaning agents, abrasives, solvents or similar to clean the Backup Controller.

-Maintenance and service work may only be carried out by Fronius-trained service technicians.
+Maintenance and service work may only be carried out by qualified technical personnel.

 Waste electrical and electronic equipment must be collected separately and recycled in an environmentally sound manner in accordance with the European Directive and national law.
 Used equipment must be returned to the distributor or through a local authorized collection and disposal system.
 Proper disposal of the used device promotes sustainable recycling of resources and prevents negative effects on health and the environment.